-An incredibly flavorful way to use leftover Kettle chip crumbs (or other favored potato chip), or just to jazz up your next pork tenderloin with some great flavor!
+An incredibly flavorful way to use leftover Kettle chip crumbs (or other flavored potato chip), or just to jazz up your next pork tenderloin with some great flavor!
+You’re gonna love this Jalapeño Kettle Chip Crusted Smoked Pork Tenderloin.

 We have an unhealthy addiction to something in my household.
 I’m almost embarrassed to admit it, but we’re friends right?